 Maybe you’d like to help improve your dog’s athletic abilities.

-Or maybe you’ve gotten the impression that your dog might be hiding some amazing athletic talent.
+Or maybe you’ve gotten the impression that your dog is hiding some amazing athletic talent.

 Or maybe they have been exhibiting some worrisome behavior you’d like to correct.
 Whatever the reason, getting your pet involved in a sport is a great way to spend some time together and get some exercise while you’re at it.

 Which sport is right for my dog?